jussellymoreno1394/WhatsAppBot/README.md

 ## Part 1: Twilio 📌
 - Go to the [Twilio home page](https://www.twilio.com/) and access it.

-- If you do not have an account, you will need to create one in order to start the project..
+- If you do not have an account, you will need to create one in order to start the project.

 - Under **Products**, select **Programmable SMS**.

-- Name the project and click create..
+- Name the project and click create.

 ---